koolKai/react-rock-paper-scissors/src/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+REACT ROCK PAPER SCISSORS

+Run cmd:npm install react-router-dom node-sass

 ##########################################

-npm install react-router-dom node-sass
+////
+App component

-Add browser as route
+-Add browser as route
--put App component in Router element so that we can use router functionality in our game.
+-Put App component in Router element so that we can use router functionality in our game.
--make some componets for various functionality of our app.
+-Make some componets(Header,Play, Game...) for various functionality of our app.
 -import them to app.js
--switch & route to app component
+-Import Switch & Route to app component
--use switch and route to naviagte through diffent componet to diffrent page of app by giving path destination.
+-use Switch and Route to naviagte through one component to other component of app by specific path destination.
 -now create two states by using useState hook,and import them to app component.
 -one for store player choice and another for score.
--set score state to header
+-assign score prop to header.
--pass setMyChoice state functin to play camponent
+-assign setMyChoice state functin as prop to play camponent.

 ///
-In play componet deconstruct props(setMyChoice) here player select a choice among "rock paper & scissors" and by using Link route navigate to game component. in paly component create 3 divs with respected choices and attach onClick method on each choice with setChoice parameter. setChoice function return selected choice id. and
+Intro Component

+-SetPlayerName
+-Start game on click
+-Restart game on click
+-Rules modal popup on click
+-FootNote

 ///
+Header Component

+-Title: ROCK PAPER SCISSORS
+-Scoreboard
+-Restart button
+-Rules button
+-to set modal pop up use Modal & setModal State with initial state 'false' and using toggle function setModal state to true on clicking Rules button.

+///
+Play Component

+-In play componet deconstruct props(setMyChoice).
+-player select a choice among "rock paper & scissors" on clicking respective icon and by using Link route navigated to game component.
+-in paly component create 3 divs with each choice and attach onClick method on each choice using setChoice function. setChoice function return selected choice id.

+///
+Game Component

-In game componet we will get myChoice= selected choice. here we have to set house choice and after camparing the choices, we will get results, & according to result score will update. on clicking play again link it will resatrt the game and clear the previous house choice.
+-In game componet we will get myChoice = selected choice.
+-here we set random house choice and after camparing the choices, we will get results, & according to result score will update.
+-on clicking shake again, it will resatrt the shuffle and clear the previous house choice.